GEAR

 The BA12 by Rheingold-Music is the most amazing speaker I have ever heard.
 I still can’t believe how much detail gets lost in pretty much all other speakers that I’ve tried, used, and heard someone else play over.
 This speaker made me clean up my technique big time.
 Every little nuance of my playing comes through this unique piece of gear.
 But also every little unwanted noise ;P

-I originally bought this speaker for my practicing setup when I started studying at the ArtEZ Hogeschool poor de kunsten in Arnhem.
+I originally bought this speaker for my practicing setup when I started studying at the ArtEZ Hogeschool voor de kunsten in Arnhem.
 But it turned out to perfectly fill out the bottom end of my high-end Rheingold cab.

 Even when using FX I try to keep the signal chain between bass and amp as clean and direct as possible.
 That’s why I use the radial Twin-City ABY switch to make sure I can bypass my FX and get that sound you only get when plugging directly into the amp.